lstevensTRA/TRA_API/README.md

 ## Support

 For support and questions, please contact the development team or create an issue in the repository.

+## CONSTRAINTS:
+- Must use existing backend endpoints (no direct DB access)
+- Connect to existing Supabase instance for data (via Supabase JS client)
+- Use React (with functional components and hooks)
+- Use Express proxy if needed for local development (to avoid CORS)
+- Responsive, user-friendly UI
+- (Optional) Auth integration with Supabase if enabled

+## ENVIRONMENT SETUP:
+- REACT_APP_API_URL=http://localhost:8000/api
+- REACT_APP_SUPABASE_URL=https://your-project.supabase.co
+- REACT_APP_SUPABASE_ANON_KEY=your-anon-key

+## UI PREFERENCES:
+- Use Tailwind CSS for styling
+- Consider using shadcn/ui components
+- Or: Use Material-UI / Ant Design / etc.

+## ERROR HANDLING:
+- Show loading states during API calls
+- Display user-friendly error messages
+- Handle network failures gracefully

+**You can copy-paste this into Famous AI or any code generation tool to get a tailored React frontend for your ML training pipeline!**
+Let me know if you want to add/remove any details or need a more technical/less technical version. # Trigger deploy for TensorFlow fix